beajoynes/netbox-evaluation/README.md

 * ParrotOS virtual machine
 * Alma virtual machine - used with an older version of NetBox (v3.3.2?)

-### Features
+### NetBox Docker
+* Faster deployment
+* Eliminate dependency conflicts - as all components are packaged into a single image
+* Ensure consistent environments across development and testing
-* Plugins
+* Simplified upgrades
-* Integrations : Netbox-zabbix-sync, REST API, Ansible
-* Netbox backend : BACKUPS
-* Image stroage, uploading, access, display?
-* - Tested with Dover site, adding an image
-  - Can see image previews, with name  - click on to see more details including decription, file details, parent object and changelog
+* Deploy with docker compose

 ## Telent/ NRTS uses !!!
 Specific, Why use it? ....